Zywave/booster/src/_areas/design-system/visuals/iconography.md

 ---
 ## Icon overview

-Icons are one half of our visual library within ZUI.
-Icons can be broken up into two main categories: Navigation and System.
+Within ZUI, icons play a crucial role in our visual library.
+They can be divided into two main categories: Navigation and System icons.

 <Spacer size="small"/>